devanshu11/daily-dose/README.md

 # daily-dose
-This include various solved questions from  hackerrank
+This include various solved questions from  hackerrank. i like to code challenging stuff